 - Owners own ‘VPN Review’ sites

-CyberGhost VPN has significantly improved its service in recent years, but it still goes somewhat under the radar, making it one of the best VPNs for Russia.
+CyberGhost VPN has significantly improved its service in recent years, but it still goes somewhat under the radar, meaning that of all the VPNs available, it is one of the best VPNs for Russia.

-Their recently redesigned apps are available on all the most popular devices and are among the most user-friendly around.
+Their user-friendly apps are available on all the most popular devices and are among the most user-friendly around.
 If you are a VPN beginner, CyberGhost is an excellent bet as you can choose what you want to do and they will set everything else up for you automatically.

-CyberGhost has more than 7300 VPN connections across the world.
-Unlike the top two on this list, CyberGhost includes some Russian servers on this list with a bank of 60 located in St Petersburg.
+CyberGhost has more than 7,000 VPN connections across the world.
+Unlike the top two on this list, CyberGhost still offers some servers in Russia.

 CyberGhost also works with other popular streaming services and we had no trouble unlocking many Netflix libraries, Hulu, Disney+, and Amazon Prime Video.

-As well as speed and ease of use, CyberGhost has robust 256-bit AES encryption, a sound no user logs guarantee (although not independently verified) and you can use CyberGhost on just about any device you like.
+As well as speed and ease of use, CyberGhost has robust 256-bit AES encryption, a sound no user logs guarantee (although not independently verified), a vitally important kill switch, leak protection and other features, plus you can use CyberGhost on just about any device you like.

 CyberGhost comes with a huge 45-day money-back guarantee which is more than most.
-You can also use the service on up to 7 devices simultaneously, although you do need to de-register some if you hit the limit, which is both uncommon and a bit unnecessary.
+You can also use the service on up to 7 devices simultaneously.

-This aside, CyberGhost is an impressive VPN that does the basics very well indeed and ticks all the right boxes for Russian users.
+CyberGhost is an impressive Russia VPN option that does the basics very well indeed and ticks all the right boxes for Russian citizens.